leebaird/discover/README.md

 * [![Twitter Follow](https://img.shields.io/twitter/follow/ninewires.svg?style=social&label=Follow)](https://twitter.com/ninewires) Jason Ashton @ninewires

 ### Download, setup, and usage
+* Open a Terminal as a regular user.
 * git clone https://github.com/leebaird/discover /opt/discover/
-* Discover should be ran as root from this location.
+* Discover should be ran as from this location.
+* Some options require Discover to be ran as root (like Update all SCANNING).
 * cd /opt/discover/
 * sudo ./discover.sh
 * Select option 15 to update Kali Linux, Discover scripts, various tools, and the locate database before using the framework.